stephenverderame/cpp_book/src/testing/doxygen.md

 ```

 I tend to use `///` for short or single line comments and Javadocs for longer ones.
 I also tend to omit things that I feel are unnecessary or repetitive such as an `@param` indicator for `data` in `writeAll()`.
 Based on this logic, `@param bytes` could probably be removed from the spec of `read()` however I personally would rather slightly verbose comments than slightly ambiguous.

 Since we're looking at this code, I probably wouldn't have a `lastError` member as we can get this information to the caller in our `IOException`.
 Plus, the comment for `lastError` is slightly repetitive but this was really more for examples than anything.

 Doxygen supports markdown in their comments.
-They also have a large range of special commands denoted with either a backslash or at sign and then the command name.
+They also have a large range of special commands denoted with either a `\` or `@` and then the command name.

 One such category of these commands are structural commands which allow you to document something separate from its definition.
 The syntax would be to put the structural command on the first line of the file followed by the name of the thing you are commenting.
 Structural commands include:
 * `\file` - comment for file
 * `\def` - document a `#define`
 * `\var` - variable